YaseminAkkaya/YaseminAkkaya.github.io/README.md

 # Yasemin's Personal Website
-This is a personal website built using the Hack4Impact Starter Pack!
+This is a personal website built using the Hack4Impact Starter Pack!<br>
 [Visit it right here:] (https://YaseminAkkaya.github.io)